High-level govt delegation holds talks with Joint Awami Action Committee amid unrest in Azad Kashmir

 He stressed the solution to the ongoing unrest was through talks.
 “They are a part of our body and their pain is our pain, their difficulties are our difficulties.”

-Ashraf said whether the loss of lives was unfortunate, be it because of “administration or the civilian population”.
+Ashraf said that the loss of lives was unfortunate, whether it be because of the “administration or the civilian population”.

 Rana Sanaullah also emphasised that “violence is not the solution” to any problem.
 He said they aimed to resolve the matters in accordance with the law and Constitution, ensuring the restoration and maintenance of peace.
 “We are confident that when we sit with our friend of the Joint Awami Action Committee, all misunderstandings will be resolved.”